ingram1107/zettel-notes/lit/@Meyer2005.md

 Another advice by Meyer is to split convenient functions into different headers with the same namespace so that the client can choose which to compile to without adding unnecessary dependencies.

+# Item 24: Declare non-member functions when type conversions should apply to all parameters

+If there is a need of type conversions on all parameters to a function, such function must be a non-member function.
+For examples, if a rational number, constructed as a class, must behave communicative in multiplication just like the primitive's counterpart, then a non-member operator function that includes type conversions parameters is the way to go.